3800 Shellfish Aquaculture

 10.3 A shellfish aquaculture harvester license is not transferrable.

-10.4 It is unlawful for any leaseholder, or licensed shellfish aquaculture harvester, or persons working in the physical presence of a shellfish aquaculture license holder, to engage in shellfish aquaculture activities that are inconsistent with Delaware Shellfish and Recreational Water Programs regulations.
-(Penalty Section 7 Del.C. §2012 and §2013(d))
+10.4 It is unlawful for any leaseholder, or licensed shellfish aquaculture harvester, or persons working in the physical presence of a shellfish aquaculture license holder, to engage in shellfish aquaculture activities that are inconsistent with Delaware Shellfish and Recreational Water Program regulations.
+(Penalty Section 7 Del.C. §§2012 and 2013(d))

 11.0 Shellfish Aquaculture Gear

-11.1 A Shellfish Aquaculture Subaqueous Land Leaseholder shall bear the burden and responsibility for properly marking, rigging, and maintaining all shellfish aquaculture gear.
+11.1 The lessee shall bear the burden and responsibility for properly marking, rigging, and maintaining all shellfish aquaculture gear.

-11.2 It is unlawful for the aquaculture lessee to not conspicuously, legibly and permanently mark the lease number on all equipment, gear, or manmade materials placed on an aquaculture lease site.
+11.2 It is unlawful for the lessee to not conspicuously, legibly and permanently mark the lease number or an abbreviated lease identifier approved by the Division of Fish and Wildlife on all equipment, gear, or manmade materials placed on an aquaculture lease site.

 11.3 It is unlawful to use any equipment or gear that is known to leach toxic materials or violate any water quality standards on a Shellfish Aquaculture Subaqueous Land Lease.

-11.4 It is unlawful for any gear containing oysters to hold the oysters closer than four inches from the bottom.
+11.4 It is unlawful to place oysters on a lease for grow-out in any container that is not designed to maintain the oysters at least 4 inches from the bottom.

-11.5 It is unlawful for the aquaculture lessee to not mark each shellfish aquaculture container with an all-white buoy measuring at least three (3) inches by three (3) inches by three (3) inches.
+11.5 It is unlawful for the lessee to not mark each shellfish aquaculture container in accordance with subsection 11.2, with an all-white buoy measuring at least 3 inches in diameter and visible at the water's surface.

-11.6 Notwithstanding subsection 11.5, shellfish aquaculture containers stacked vertically in the water column shall be marked with a single all-white buoy measuring at least three (3) inches by three (3) inches by three (3) inches, per vertical stack.
+11.6 Notwithstanding subsection 11.5, shellfish aquaculture containers stacked vertically in the water column shall be marked with a single all-white buoy measuring at least 3 inches in diameter and visible at the water's surface, per vertical stack.

-11.7 It is unlawful for buoys marking shellfish aquaculture containers to not have the leaseholder’s lease number either on the buoy, or on a waterproof tag attached to the buoy.
+11.7 It is unlawful for buoys marking shellfish aquaculture containers to not have the leaseholder’s lease number or an abbreviated lease identifier approved by the Division of Fish and Wildlife either on the buoy, or on a waterproof tag attached to the buoy.

 11.8 It is unlawful for an individual gear or shellfish aquaculture container to exceed 70 cubic feet in volume.

-11.10 It is unlawful to clean, maintain or repair, except by hand tools operated without electric or hydraulic power, any shellfish aquaculture gear while it remains fully or partially submerged in the water.
+11.10 It is unlawful to clean, maintain or repair, except by hand tools operated without electric or hydraulic power, any submerged portion of shellfish aquaculture gear.

 11.11 It is unlawful to rinse or clean any shellfish aquaculture gear while on the water, except within the boundaries of one’s own lease site.